awgranados/Bullit/team/PROBLEM_SCENARIO.md

-Many students do not have a car and sometimes need to travel between towns.
-Carpool is a eco-friendly way of traveling.
-We wish to explore making an app where students who are driving to another town can post carpool and students who do not own a car can join the carpool and pay the fuel fee for the ride.
-We hope to provide users a safe, eco-friendly and efficient way for traveling bettwen towns.
+Many students do not have a car and sometimes must travel long distances; eg. between towns.
+Carpooling is an eco-friendly way of traveling.
+We wish to explore making an app where students driving to another town can post their rides (date and time of departure) and students who do not own a car can join the carpool and pay the fuel fee for the ride.
+We aim to provide users with a safe, eco-friendly, and efficient way of traveling longer distances.